 We share our entrance with the Austin Elementary School main entrance.
 Continue down the driveway, passing the school entrance on your right.

 Route 150 will take you to DNC, and route 129 comes reasonably close — please see the MARTA Website for schedules and maps.

 With 22 acres and four distinct habitats, there is a lot to see and do.
 Here are the highlights to help you plan your next visit.

 2 miles of woodland hiking trails traverse a number of different habitats including Piedmont forest and wetlands.

 Wildcat Creek is truly the heart of the Nature Center.
 The Nature Center is often referred to as the crown jewel of Dunwoody parks, and Wildcat Creek serves as the shining gem of this crown.

 Features modern play equipment in a unique, shaded setting.
 It is filled with a huge structure for older kids with two tall slides and a smaller structure for toddlers.
 There are also two climbing towers (one spins!), a giant rope swing, a new-school teeter-totter, flat-bottom swings, and more.

 The bees are back with colorful new hives!
 Each hive has a distinct mural design.
 Come see them all!

 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific point and then attempt to find the geocache (container) hidden at that general location.
-Here at the Dunwoody Nature Center we have 3 geocaches!
-Can you find them all?

 The tree swings are on your left as you enter the Nature Center from Roberts Drive.
 Swing and spin from the trees to your heart’s content.